its-aomi/development-tracker-toolkit/README.md

 Detour Detroit is building a development tracker toolkit, using Airtable, that anyone can use to create a development tracker for their city.

+You can see a more detailed walkthough of how to use this template site to build and manage a development tracker at a local newsroom [here](https://local-development-tracker-toolkit.netlify.app/guide).

 ## Before you start

 You should already have: